 - sPHENIX[1] is a proposal for a major upgrade to the PHENIX experiment at RHIC capable - of measuring jets, photons, and Upsilon states to determine the temperature dependence - of transport coefficients of the quark-gluon plasma.
-The detector needed to make these - measurements require electromagnetic and hadronic calorimetry for measurements of jets, - a high resolution and low mass tracking system for reconstruction of the Upsilon states, - and a high speed data acquisition system. - This document describes the baseline design for a detector capable of carrying out this - program of measurements built around the BaBar solenoid.
+The detector needed to make these - measurements requires electromagnetic and hadronic calorimetry for measurements of - jets, a high resolution and low mass tracking system for reconstruction of the Upsilon - states, and a high speed data acquisition system. - This document describes the baseline design for a detector capable of carrying out this - program of measurements built around the BaBar solenoid.
 As much as possible, the 11 - mechanical, electrical, and electronic infrastructure developed for the PHENIX experiment - from 1992-2016 is reused for sPHENIX.
-The major new systems are the superconducting 13 - magnet, a high precision tracking system, and electromagnetic and hadronic calorimeters. - The central tracking system consists of a small Time Projection Chamber with three layers - of Monolithic Active Pixel Sensors (MAPS) vertex detectors, and two layers of silicon strip - detectors within the inner radius. - The electromagnetic calorimeter is a compact tungsten-scintillating fiber design located 18 - inside the solenoid.
-The outer hadronic calorimeter consists of of steel and scintillator in 19 - which scintillator tiles with light collected by wavelength shifting fiber are sandwiched 20 - between tapered absorber plates that project nearly radially from the interaction point. - The calorimeters use a common set of silicon photomultiplier photodetectors and amplifier - and digitizer electronics.
-23 - The baseline detector consists of the compact TPC and its readout electronics, an electro- - magnetic calorimeter with acceptance $|\eta| < 0.85$ , an outer hadronic calorimeter which 25 - doubles as the flux return of the solenoid, readout electronics for the calorimeters, and 26 - data acquisition and triggering.
-In addition to the baseline detector proposed here, several 27 - complementary projects have been pursued with alternative funding sources for the su- - perconducting magnet and support structure, the remaining 25% of the electromagnetic 29 - calorimeter acceptance, and two inner silicon detectors which both make the tracking more - robust and enable a heavy flavor physics program.
-31 - The detector design has been evaluated by means of GEANT4 simulation and measure- - ments and a program of bench and beam tests of prototype detectors.
-This program of - simulation, prototyping, and testing of components has been used to converge on the - baseline design described herein.
+The major new systems are the superconducting 13 - magnet, a high precision tracking system, and electromagnetic and hadronic calorimeters. - The central tracking system consists of a small Time Projection Chamber (TPC) with three - layers of Monolithic Active Pixel Sensors (MAPS) vertex detectors, and two layers of 16 - silicon strip detectors within the inner radius. - The electromagnetic calorimeter is a compact tungsten-scintillating fiber design located 18 - inside the solenoid.
+The outer hadronic calorimeter consists of steel in which scintillator 19 - tiles with light collected by wavelength shifting fibers are sandwiched between tapered 20 - absorber plates that project nearly radially from the interaction point.
+The calorimeters - use a common set of silicon photomultiplier photodetectors and amplifier and digitizer 22 - electronics.
+23 - The baseline detector consists of the compact TPC and its readout electronics, an electro- - magnetic calorimeter with acceptance $|\eta| < 0.85$, an outer hadronic calorimeter which 25 - doubles as the flux return of the solenoid, readout electronics for the calorimeters, and 26 - data acquisition and trigger hardware.
+In addition to the baseline detector proposed here, 27 - several complementary projects have been pursued with alternative funding sources for - the superconducting magnet and support structure, the remaining 25% of the electromag- - 29 - netic calorimeter acceptance, an inner hadronic calorimeter, and two inner silicon detectors - which both make the tracking more robust and enable a heavy flavor physics program.
+31 - The detector design has been evaluated by means of GEANT4 simulation and a program - of bench and beam tests of prototype detectors.
+This program of simulation, prototyping, - and testing of components has been used to converge on the baseline design described - herein.
+35